 The symptoms of autism spectrum disorder (ASD) include, but aren’t limited to:

-Some children with ASD may have intellectual disability and difficulty learning, whereas others can have normal or high intelligence.
-ASD is also associated with a higher risk of seizures, gastrointestinal issues, and anxiety disorders.
+Some children with ASD may have intellectual disability and difficulty learning, whereas others may not experience the same issues.
+The condition is also associated with a higher risk of seizures, gastrointestinal issues, and anxiety disorders.

-This system is made up of endocannabinoids naturally made by our bodies, the cannabinoid receptors they activate, and enzymes that build and break them down.
+This system comprises endocannabinoids naturally made by our bodies, the cannabinoid receptors they activate, and enzymes that build and break them down.
 A growing volume of research suggests that ECS dysfunction is involved in autism. ³

-Similarly, a 2019 study reported lower levels of three endocannabinoid molecules — anandamide, OEA (oleic acid), and PEA (palmitoylethanolamide) — in ASD children. ⁵
+Similarly, a 2019 study reported lower levels of three endocannabinoid molecules — anandamide, OEA (oleic acid), and PEA (palmitoylethanolamide) — in minors with ASD. ⁵

 Another 2021 study found that autistic children and mice had reduced levels of endocannabinoids, and higher levels of endocannabinoid-degrading enzymes and cannabinoid receptors. ⁶